marcionicolau/datacamp/README.md

 - **The R interface - Use R Markdown and the datacamp R package to create interactive courses:**<br>
 The datacamp R package enables you to write interactive R courses in R Markdown (e.g. using RStudio locally) and then upload them to the datacamp.com platform.
 The DataCamp package is essentially a wrapper around the [slidify](http://slidify.org/) package.
 This way, you can also use existing R Markdown files as the basis of your interactive courses, and collaborate easily with others on courses (e.g. by sharing the Markdown files on github).
 Have a look at the [R Markdown files](https://github.com/data-camp/introduction_to_R) of the "Introduction to R" course.
 - **The web interface - Course management:**<br>
-After uploading chapters to datacamp.com, you can use the webinterface to view and organize your courses with their chapters.
-You can use the web interface to make sure your course was uploaded correctly and make various changes to the course's state.
+After uploading chapters to datacamp.com, you can use the [webinterface](https://teach.datacamp.com) to view and organize your courses with their chapters.
+You can use this interface to make sure your course was uploaded correctly, make various changes to the course's state and get a preview on how the user will see the course.

 ## Getting started